 Electras are usually easy.
 But this changes if there are other mooks backing them up, they can easily knock you out multiple times with their electric whip and jump kick attacks while the other mooks prevent you from getting close.
 They also will not get back up immediately if knocked out.

-The clawed twins in the original, Mona & Lisa, Abadede, and Shiva.
+The clawed twins in the original, Mona & Lisa, Abadede, R.Bear, and Shiva.
 Most players are guaranteed to lose at least one life against these bastards.

 The clawed twins.
 Fighting one of them's no big deal for an experienced player: just approach them from the top or bottom of the stage, grab them and attack.
 Try doing that when there's another one to deal with.